 Insurance companies provide cover for their customers in utmost good faith, so if a customer submits false information when they take out a policy, or when they make a claim, this is considered a serious breach of contract.
 This is serious, because they risk their whole claim being declined, even the parts of the claim that aren’t fraudulent.

-If it’s really serious, claimants may find themselves with a criminal record, which also makes taking out insurance in the future difficult.
+If it’s really serious, claimants may find themselves with a criminal record, which also makes it difficult to take out insurance in the future.

 How is insurance fraud detected?